dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 ms.custom: mvc, devx-track-js
 ms.date: 05/10/2021
 no-loc: [Home, Privacy, Kestrel, appsettings.json, "ASP.NET Core Identity", cookie, Cookie, Blazor, "Blazor Server", "Blazor WebAssembly", "Identity", "Let's Encrypt", Razor, SignalR]
-uid: blazor/call-javascript-from-dotnet
+uid: blazor/js-interop/call-javascript-from-dotnet
 ---
 # Call JavaScript functions from .NET methods in ASP.NET Core Blazor

-A Blazor app can invoke JavaScript (JS) functions from .NET methods and .NET methods from JavaScript functions.
-These scenarios are called *JavaScript interoperability* (*JS interop*).

-This article covers invoking JS functions from .NET.
-For information on how to call .NET methods from JavaScript, see <xref:blazor/call-dotnet-from-javascript>.
+This article covers invoking JavaScript (JS) functions from .NET.
+For information on how to call .NET methods from JS, see <xref:blazor/js-interop/call-dotnet-from-javascript>.

 To call into JS from .NET, inject the <xref:Microsoft.JSInterop.IJSRuntime> abstraction.
 To issue JS interop calls, inject the <xref:Microsoft.JSInterop.IJSRuntime> abstraction in your component. <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> takes an identifier for the JS function that you wish to invoke along with any number of JSON-serializable arguments.
 The function identifier is relative to the global scope (`window`).
 If you wish to call `window.someScope.someFunction`, the identifier is `someScope.someFunction`.
 There's no need to register the function before it's called.
 The return type `T` must also be JSON serializable. `T` should match the .NET type that best maps to the JSON type returned.